 Current and Recent Research Projects

 We began the RE-Fab project in 2013 as part of a TSB funded feasibility study.
-The “RE-Fab House”™ Project (enabling re-usable construction) is a groundbreaking construction project which explores, develops and demonstrates new forms of construction allowing improved construction efficiencies, adaptation of buildings in use and the deconstruction and re-use of components at end of life.
+The “RE-Fab House”™ Project was a groundbreaking construction project which explored, developed and demonstrated new forms of construction allowing improved construction efficiencies, adaptation of buildings in use and the deconstruction and re-use of components at end of life.

-The TSB funded feasibility study for the RE-Fab House Project was completed in 2013 in collaboration with Ecobond (Cymru) Ltd, Bangor University Bio-Composite Centre, C-Tech Innovation Ltd and Cullinan Studio.
-The feasibility study can be seen here in addition, a short animation that can be seen here.
+The feasibility study for the RE-Fab House Project was completed in 2013 in collaboration with Ecobond (Cymru) Ltd, Bangor University Bio-Composite Centre, C-Tech Innovation Ltd and Cullinan Studio.
+The feasibility study can be seen here in addition, a short animation can be seen here.

 In 2014 the ASBP is continuing to progress the RE-Fab project.
-We are delighted to again be working with Ecobond Cymru (Graham Hilton & Geraint Williams), John Baker from ES Global - experts in demountable structures and Sir Robert McAlpine, to create a framework for the development of Flexible Life Buildings (FLBs), underpinned by a series of design, build and operation principles that will facilitate building design for de-construction and re-use (DfDR).
+We are delighted to again be working with Ecobond Cymru (Graham Hilton & Geraint Williams), Jon Baker from ES Global - experts in demountable structures and Sir Robert McAlpine, to create a framework for the development of Flexible Life Buildings (FLBs), underpinned by a series of design, build and operation principles that will facilitate building design for de-construction and re-use (DfDR).

 Sequestered Carbon in Construction Products